-Step C - Cut the blue tubing between the RO faucet and the RO module at a desired locations to splice in the in-line final filter.
+Step C - Cut the blue tubing between the RO faucet and the storage tank at a desired location to splice in the in-line final filter.

-Step D - With the directional flow arrow on the final filter pointing towards the faucet, insert the blue tubing from the RO faucet into the fitting on the final filter.
-Repeat this step to connect the blue tubing from the RO module into the inlet side of the final filter.
+Step D - With directional flow arrow on the filter pointing towards the faucet, insert blue tubing from faucet into the fitting on the final filter (make sure tube is pushed all the way into the fitting).
+Tighten with a 5/8" wrench securely.
+Repeat this step to connect the blue tube from the tank into inlet side of the final filter.